core-wg/href/draft-ietf-core-href.md

      which is the delimiter by which the component is split up in the CRI.

-     Note that the separators `.` (for authority parts), `/` (for paths), `&` (for query parameters) are special in that they are syntactic delimiters of their respective components in CRIs.
+     Note that the separators `.` (for authority parts), `/` (for paths), `&` (for query parameters) are special in that they are syntactic delimiters of their respective components in CRIs (note that `.` is doubly special because it is not a `reserved` character in {{-uri}} and therefore any percent-encoding would be normalized away).

      Thus, the following examples *are* convertible to basic CRIs without the `text-or-pet` feature:

      `https://example.com/path%2fcomponent/second-component`